stopTDV/selgames/README.md

   npm run add-initial-data
   ```

-Note: You cannot have another mongo instance running at `mongodb://localhost:27017`, Docker will spin up the db inside of
+Note: You cannot have another mongo instance running at `mongodb://localhost:27017`, Docker will spin up the db, interally and expose it, instead.
-I would fight atlas for you
-5:36
-Natasha Valluri
-email: testdrbuser@gmail.com
-5:36
-Natasha Valluri
-password: Password123!
-5:37
-Natasha Valluri
-I’m pretty sure
-￼
-￼
-￼Hayden Carpenter
-Hayden Carpenter 5:47 PMstions/40452508/docker-error-on-an-entrypoint-script-no-such-file-or-directory) to fix it.

 ## Major Technologies